wwt/SwiftCurrent/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Debug Logs**
+If applicable, add any debug logs that you have around the time of the problem.

 **Additional context**
 Add any other context about the problem here.